Seattle Travel Guide › Nightlife

 - Lo-Fi Performance Gallery

 THE place for unpretentious, ceaseless dancing to niche retro genres.
 Meat Market shoppers look elsewhere.
 The big draw is Emerald City Soul Club, spinning 60s and 70s soul rarities on second Saturdays.
 Nostalgic 90s pop on third Saturdays.
 Obscure funk on first Fridays.
 Intimate live music fills in the week.
 Two dance floors and two bars provide enough room to boogie with abandon.
 It gets packed on weekends, but folks are happy to give each other space, and are tolerant of collisions.
 Sit a spell in the cozy lounge, play some Street Fighter, or admire the trippy murals inside and out.
 Instigate or participate in a dance-off, and commemorate your night in the photo booth.
 The cover is a reasonable $7-10.
 No food and expensive drinks, so prefunk is recommended.
 Park on Eastlake or in the lot behind the building.
-Nearby restaurants: Feierabend (scrumptious German pretzels and sausages, 2 blocks west).
-Lunchbox Laboratory (decadent burgers and shakes, 4 blocks away).
-Osteria Rigoletto (decent Italian, 3 blocks west).
+Nearby restaurant: Lunchbox Laboratory (decadent burgers and shakes, 4 blocks away).

 Website • Reviews • 429 Eastlake Avenue E. (South Lake Union)